stakater/ProxyInjector/README.md

   1. Open [values.yaml](https://github.com/stakater/ProxyInjector/blob/master/deployments/kubernetes/chart/proxyinjector/values.yaml) file by navigating to `deployments/kubernetes/chart/proxyinjector/`

-  2. Set `mount` equals to `"secret"` and pass the data in the data section at the bottom.
+  2. Set `proxyinjector.mount` equals to `"secret"` and pass the data in the data section at the bottom.

   3. Run `helm template . > proxyinjector.yaml`

   4. Deploy using the `Deploying` section below.

+To use existing Secrets:

+  1. Set `proxyinjector.mount` equals to `"secret"`
+  2. set `proxyinjector.existingSecret` equals to `EXISTING_SECRET_NAME`

 ### Using ConfigMap